 Even if a patient has provided consent for you to discuss the matter in public, we would discourage you from doing this.
-You should consider how that might look to your other patients, your employer and the HPCSA if you were to discuss sensitive and confidential details in the press.
+You should consider how that might look to your other patients and your employer if you were to discuss sensitive and confidential details in the press.